8 Education Marketing Strategies to Increase Your Enrolments in 2023

 Use SMS marketing: SMS marketing can be a highly effective way to reach out to prospective students and parents.
 You can use SMS to send reminders, updates, and other important information directly to their student’s phones.

-Leverage the potential of WhatsApp: With over 2 billion active users worldwide, WhatsApp is a popular messaging app and a great source to send personalised messages, answer queries, and share relevant information about courses and admission procedures.
+Leverage the potential of WhatsApp: With over 2 billion active users worldwide, WhatsApp is supreme for education marketing.
+It is a great source to send personalised messages, answer queries, and share relevant information about courses and admission procedures.

 Use location-based marketing: Location-based marketing uses GPS technology to target users based on their location.
 Use this to send targeted messages to users who are in your vicinity, promoting open houses, campus tours, or other events.